lnx66/agents-for-openbb/90-gemini-experimental/README.md

-# Simple Reasoning DeepSeek-R1 Copilot

-This is an example agent, powered by [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) (via OpenRouter) and the OpenAI Python SDK, that can utilize reasoning to perform question answering.
+# Google Gemini Agent with Remote Function Calling
+**Note: This is an alpha experimental agent that is under active development.**

+This is an experimental example agent that uses Google's Gemini 2.0 Flash LLM.
+It supports remote function calling to retrieve data from widgets on the OpenBB Workspace.

 We make use of the reasoning steps functionality of OpenBB to return the reasoning to the frontend.
 To see how this functionality works (and how to use